 Most hot tubs are designed to have a variety of seating options and depths to maximise comfort.
 Be aware that using a deeper seat and immersing yourself will increase your body temperature.
-Alternate between high and low seating to give your body a break from the more intense heat.
+Alternating between high and low seating will give your body a break from the more intense heat.

 Listen to the Health Professionals

 Certain people are more at risk from the dangers of a hot tub than others.
-For example whilst there’s no strict guidance, it’s advisable that pregnant women avoid hot tubs as they elevate body temperature.
+Whilst there’s no strict guidance, it’s advisable that pregnant women avoid hot tubs as the heat elevates body temperature.
 Body temperature overall is increased in pregnancy, and hot tubs can heighten the risk of dizziness and fainting.
 Similarly, the elderly, diabetic, stroke sufferers and people with high or low blood pressure should avoid a hot tub for the same reasons, especially if it is at maximum temperature.

 Consider the Climate